Russian emergencies minister dies during Arctic training exercise

 In a message carried by news agencies in Russia, the emergencies ministry said: “We regret to inform you that Zinichev tragically died while performing official duties saving someone’s life during interdepartmental exercises to protect the Arctic zone from emergencies in Norilsk”.

-The chief editor of state-funded RT news, Margarita Simoyan, reported that the minister had died while rescuing a cameraman who had slipped and fallen into the water.
+The chief editor of state-funded RT news, Margarita Simoyan, reported that the minister had died been standing on a ledge with a cameraman who slipped and fell into some water.

-“There were plenty of witnesses, but no one even had time to figure out what happened as Zinichev jumped into the water after the fallen man and l a protruding stone,” Ms Simonyan tweeted.
+“There were plenty of witnesses - no one even had time to think about what had happened as Zinichev threw himself into the water for the fallen person and crashed into a protruding rock,” Ms Simonyan tweeted.

-The 55-year-old minister led the Emergency Situations Ministry since president Vladimir Putin’s re-election in 2018.

 More to follow...